pixelhumain/survey/README.md

 - [show a survey](http://127.0.0.1/ph/survey/co/index/id/commons)
 - [show answers list](http://127.0.0.1/ph/survey/co/index/id/commons)
 - [show an answer](http://127.0.0.1/ph/survey/co/answer/id/5b1f7eba539f22636d952522)

+- A survey is a list of forms assembled together to obtain a set of answers.
+- Answers can be made by users that can be invited
+- different types of users can be defined and invited to the survey process
+- As part of an administration process other users(admins) can comme add more answers, like moderation, or selection process answers which will complete the initial answers of the users

 ## Problems to test
 - for the moment cannot have multiple element creations in a survey because of images, it also means managing 2 instances of fileuploader in the same form session